TheRog-007/RogsTextAdventure_JS/README.md

 However..

-I have renctly finished a massively intensive course in JavaScript beginner to expert and I now know how to do it!
+I have recently finished a massively intensive course in JavaScript beginner to expert and I now know how to do it!